 3. Measuring cups.

 Kitchen timers can come in hand for all sorts of kitchen tasks.
-Buying one new will cost you $5-$10, so instead keep your eyes peeled for one second hand.
+Buying one new will cost you $5-$10, so instead keep your eyes peeled for a secondhand timer.
 Even if you already have one, grab one for back up if the price is right.

 It is fun to dress up a table with a seasonal tablecloth.
 It can make guests feel special and really light up the room.
 New tablecloths cost $10-$30 at most retail stores, so instead, find these fun linens second hand.
 You can clean any stains with a little lemon juice and Oxyclean, making them look like new.